akeneo/pim-helpcenter/content/updates/2020-10/8-New-filters-for-rules-conditions.md

 ::: meta-data type="New" features="Automation, Productivity" available="early October" link-to-doc="../articles/.html"
 :::

-In the Rules engine, create more efficient rules conditions thanks to these 4 new filters:
+We added new filters in the rules engine to help you better define your conditions.
+You can now filter on:
-- On the entity type, i.e., to choose whether to target product models or products,
+- the entity type: to target product models or products and product variants,
-- On family variants,
+- family variants: to target products belonging to one or several family variants, or products with one or no family variant,
-- On product or product model parents,
+- parents: to target specific product parents or products without parents
-- On identifiers.
+- identifiers: to target specific products based on their product identifiers.

 ![The new filters in action](../img/new-filters-for-rules-conditions.png)

-Remember that the more precise your rule condition is, the more performant your rule will be.
-So don't hesitate to overuse those new filters. 😉
+Condition filters enable you to narrow the product selection to apply the rules on, so the more precise your rule conditions are, the faster your rule will be run.
+So don't hesitate to use those new filters.

 ::: more
 [TODO?](../articles/TODO.html)